 - a.
-Review the follow-up items from the previous meeting: - i.
-Action: approve the minutes - ii.
-Review discussion on ACT, Accuplacer subjects and scores. - b.
-Revisions to CFR 29.30 (AA/EEO requirements) - c.
-American Apprenticeship Grant and other federal grants - d.
-Apprenticeship Completion Award Program - e.
+Review the follow-up items from the previous meeting:

+- i.
+For action: approve the minutes.

+- ii.
+For action: determine subjects, scores, and timeframes for Accuplacer and ACT

+- b.
+Revisions to CRF 29.30

+- c.
+Federal grants to expand apprenticeship

+- d.
+Apprenticeship Completion Award Program

+- e.
 Other